 National Sport Integrity Offences

-We are in the process of establishing National Sport Integrity Offences to provide a harmonised, consistent national approach to competition manipulation.
-The Offences will complement those already introduced by some states and territories.
-Establishment of the Offences will further strengthen Australia’s compliance with the Macolin Convention.
+We are working with Government to establish National Sport Integrity Offences to provide a harmonised and consistent national approach to competition manipulation.
+The proposed offences will complement those already introduced by some states and territories to safeguard Australian sports from corruption and exploitation.

 International engagement